mjeffe/spa-template/README.md

 recommend init'ing a new repo with this code as your initial import.
 This is how I do it.

+*Note, this is a github `template` project, so for github users, you can simply click the `Use this template` button next to the clone button.*  Otherwise...

 Start by creating your new repo (here I'll call it `my_repo`).
 On github, I like to use the web interface, for AWS I use:
 ```
 aws codecommit create-repository --repository-name my_repo --repository-description "My new repository"